Solbar Zinc SPF 38 Sunscreen

 - Zinc oxide sunscreens will be invisible on the skin if you warm the cream and disperse the particles before applying the product.
 To do this, place the amount of cream to be applied in the palm of one hand.
 Vigorously rub your palms together then apply the cream to your skin by patting it around various places in the area to be covered.
 Finish by rubbing the cream on your skin until it is evenly applied and invisible.

 - Eye sensitivity is not typically a problem with my zinc oxide sunscreens.
-The Solbar Zinc SPF 38 Sunscreen, however is the absolutely most gentle on the eyes and so if you are struggling with eye irritation, I recommend this product for the skin around the eye area.
+The Solbar Zinc SPF 38 Sunscreen, however is gentle on the eyes.

 - The quantity of sunscreen you apply is critical to the amount of protection you have created for your skin.
 Current recommendations are 1 tsp for the adult head/face and neck and 1oz. (a shot glass) for the average sized adult in the average sized bathing suit.
 It is especially important to follow these recommendations if you are relying on sunscreen alone to protect your skin during times of intense sun exposure.
 (Skin Cancer Foundation sun protection)